eslmss/Kubernetes-Basics/05-statefulset.md

-This manifest creates a <u>DaemonSet</u> (resource that ensures one pod runs on each node) named "nginx-deployment."
-It deploys a pod running an nginx:alpine container.
-The pod includes environment variables (e.g., MI_VARIABLE, DD_AGENT_HOST), resource requests and limits, readiness and liveness probes, and exposes port 80.
-The DaemonSet ensures one pod is created per node, which is suitable for node-level tasks.
+This manifest creates a <u>StatefulSet</u> (to manage stateful apps, with data persistance and with pods created in a specific order) named "my-csi-app-set" that ensures a single pod (replicas: 1) with persistent storage is deployed.
+The pod runs a busybox container executing sleep infinity (to run indefinitely).
+It includes a volume mounted at /data using a dynamically provisioned PersistentVolumeClaim (5Gi of storage) with access mode ReadWriteOnce and storage class do-block-storage.

-Use Cases: Monitoring, Networking, Logging
+Use Cases: Databases, Stateful Systems

 1. **Start a local cluster with Minikube with 3 nodes and check status**
-   - `minikube delete` (to delete the existent cluster created by default with 1 node)
+   - `minikube delete` (to delete the last cluster created with 3 nodes)
    - `kubectl config current-context`
-   - `minikube start --nodes 3`
+   - `minikube start --nodes 3`   (with 1 node if not specified)
    - `minikube status`
    - `kubectl config current-context`